What is Unasyn?

 any other allergies.

-Ampicillin and sulbactam is a powder medicine that must be mixed with a liquid (diluent) before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medicine.
+Unasyn must be mixed with a liquid (diluent) before using it.
+When using injections by yourself, be sure you understand how to properly mix and store the medicine.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Ampicillin and sulbactam will not treat a viral infection such as the flu or a common cold.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Unasyn will not treat a viral infection such as the flu or a common cold.

 You may need frequent blood tests to check your liver function.

-This medication can cause unusual results with certain lab tests for glucose (sugar) in the urine.
-Tell any doctor who treats you that you are using ampicillin and sulbactam.
+This medicine can affect the results of certain lab tests for glucose (sugar) in the urine.
+Tell any doctor who treats you that you are using Unasyn.

 What happens if I miss a dose?